opencord/platform-install/README.md

 $ ansible -i cord-hosts head -m ping
 $ ansible -i cord-hosts compute -m ping
 ```
+* Run the following command:
+```
+ansible-playbook -i cord-hosts cord-setup.yml
+```
-* Run the following command.
-Be patient!
-Some tasks in this playbook can take a while to complete.
+* Be patient!
+Some tasks in the above playbook can take a while to complete.
 For example,
   the "Add virtual machines to Juju's control" task will take about 10 minutes (or more, if you have a
   slow Internet connection).
-```
-ansible-playbook -i cord-hosts cord-setup.yml
-```
 * After the playbook finishes, wait for the OpenStack services to come up.
 You can check on their progress
   using `juju status --format=tabular`.
 It should take about 30 minutes to install and configure all the OpenStack services.
 * Once the services are up, you can use the `admin-openrc.sh` credentials in the home directory to